guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 ```
 CapitalShip
 {
-	"nomenclature" : "capital-ship"
+	"nomenclature" : "capitalShip"
 	"location" : {
 		"label" : POINT-LABEL
 		"coordinates" : [449.3, 932.24]
 	}
-	"energy-level" : FLOAT
+	"energyLevel" : FLOAT
-	"energy-top-up-challenge" : CapitalShipTopUpChallenge
+	"energyTopUpChallenge" : CapitalShipTopUpChallenge
 	"alive"        : Boolean
 }
 ```

 - `location` is the same as a MapPoint.
-- `energy-top-up-challenge` is used for the Capital Ship energy top up.
+- `energyTopUpChallenge` is used for the Capital Ship energy top up.
 See the section "Capital Ship top up" below for details.
 - `alive` indicates whether your ship is still alive.
 In this current version of the game the only reason it would not be alive is that it was hit by a bomb after its shield went down.

 ### Battle Cruiser